-- 3.13 From April 2023, it is proposed that The Somerset Board will comprise the Health and Wellbeing Board and the Integrated Care Partnership.
-If required to fulfil the statutory duties of either board, The Somerset Board will split the agenda and show distinct agenda items for each board.
-To operate in this way, it is important that the membership of The Somerset Board encompasses the membership of both the Health and Wellbeing Board and the ICP.
-The required membership of both is very similar and therefore this would not be a limiting issue. - 3.14 The establishment of this arrangement will require a new Constitution to be written for The Somerset Board that will need to be agreed by Full Council and the Integrated Care Board later.
+- 2.1 It is proposed that Somerset establishes The Somerset Board in April 2023.
+This would be established as the single high-level strategic partnership board for the county.
+Its purpose would be to understand the needs of the population and, collaboratively, with the community and all sectors in the county, determine and agree the longer term (at least 10 year) strategic vision for the county, pushing forward agreed priorities to improve the lives of the Somerset population. - 2.2 From April 2023, it is proposed that The Somerset Board will comprise the Health and Wellbeing Board and the Integrated Care Partnership.
+If required to fulfil the statutory duties of either boards, The Somerset Board will split the agenda and show distinct agenda items for each board.
+In order to operate in this way, it is important that the membership of The Somerset Board encompasses the membership of both the Health and Wellbeing Board and the ICP.
+The required membership of both is very similar and therefore this would not be a limiting issue. - 2.3 The establishment of this arrangement will require a new Constitution to be written for The Somerset Board that will need to be agreed by Full Council and the Integrated Care Board.
 In line with the requirements of the Health and Social Care Act 2013, it would still need to be set up as a Committee of Full Council.